You are here

 Located at one of the nation’s leading public research universities, the University of Maryland School of Public Health offers a unique breadth of expertise to tackle complex public health issues through the disciplines of epidemiology, health systems, biostatistics, environmental health, health behavior, kinesiology and family science, as well as in collaboration with fields as varied as engineering, arts and humanities, business and public policy.

 Among our many research initiatives, we are home to the Herschel S. Horowitz Center for Health Literacy, the nation’s first academic center devoted to health literacy; the Center on Young Adult Health and Development, a leading NIH-funded center focused on understanding health risk behaviors among young adults; the Maryland Center for Health Equity (an NIH Center of Excellence); and the CDC-funded University of Maryland Prevention Research Center.
-We also are home to one of the nation's 14 Tobacco Centers of Regulatory Science (UMD TCORS), that are part of a federally-funded program that is providing the critical science base needed for the FDA to effectively regulate tobacco and protect public health.
+We also are home to the CONSERVE Center of Excellence at the Nexus of Sustainable Water, Food and Health, a United States Department of Agriculture-National Institute of Food and Agriculture funded center.

 We are dedicated to: